 Saturday 5 April, 2014

 Tchaikovsky: Francesca da Rimini

 Mussorgsky (orch.
 Ravel): Pictures at an Exhibition

 7.30pm, De Montfort Hall, Leicester

-The anniversary of the outbreak of the First World War naturally looms large over the season, with ex-serviceman Vaughan-William’s epic plea for peace Dona Nobis Pacem at the Norfolk and Norwich Festival, and then works of the pre-war years by by Vaughan-Williams, Butterworth and Rachmaninov in Leicester.
+The anniversary of the outbreak of the First World War naturally looms large over the season, with ex-serviceman Vaughan-William’s epic plea for peace Dona Nobis Pacem at the Norfolk and Norwich Festival, and then in the Autumn works of the pre-war years by Vaughan-Williams, Bridge, Holst, Butterworth and Rachmaninov.

 I’m also tutoring as part of Cambridge University’s Music Hubs, lecturing on both Shostakovich and the Soviet context and the role of music in the 21st Century.
 It’s been lovely to be using that half of my brain, but it has also been making me think long and hard about how any why we should be performing all this wonderful music.
 Watch this space for news of two projects in 2015 with major orchestras which will make some attempt to answer those questions…